Gabriel-Twiggho/presentationNight/ARCHIVEV2/sensitivity_analysis.md

    - OpenAI ($300B) and CoreWeave ($70B) are material but small relative to Microsoft ($3,850B) and Nvidia ($3,100B)
    - Combined, these two companies represent only 4.5% of consolidated EV

-3. **EV/Revenue Multiple Stability**: The valuation multiple (EV/Revenue) varies by only ±1.3% under extreme scenarios, indicating:
+3. **EV/Revenue Multiple Stability**: The valuation multiple (EV/Revenue) varies by only ±1.2% under extreme scenarios, indicating:
    - The consolidated bubble valuation conclusion is robust to estimation uncertainty
    - The finding that "valuation is growing faster than revenue" holds across sensitivity scenarios

-4. **Valuation Growth vs Revenue Growth (CORRECTED)**: Even in the most conservative scenario (all items -20%):
+4. **Valuation Growth vs Revenue Growth**: Even in the most conservative scenario (all items -20%):
-   - Revenue CAGR 2023-2025: ~16.3% per year
+   - Revenue CAGR 2023-2025: ~17.3% per year
-   - EV CAGR 2023-2025: ~35.6% per year
+   - EV CAGR 2023-2025: ~35.0% per year
-   - **Valuation is growing 2.2x faster than revenue** (finding persists across all scenarios)
+   - **Valuation is growing ~2x faster than revenue** (finding persists across all scenarios)
-   - At 16.54x-16.95x, bubble is trading at premium to high-growth software (12-15x)

 ---